How to take TAVNEOS® (avacopan) | TAVNEOS

 • Check with your doctor or pharmacist if you are not sure

-Your healthcare provider may tell you to take 3 capsules of TAVNEOS once each day if you take certain medicines.
+Your doctor may tell you to take 3 capsules of TAVNEOS® once each day if you take certain medicines

 • Tell your doctor about all the medicines you take